ShumailaAhmed/AI-Workshop/README.md

 ```
 Validation accuracy shows that the model is effectively creating predictions.
 We can also test this model by testing the images from the web.

-Load an image from web and show it
+Load an image from the web and show it
 ```
 import PIL.ImageOps
 import requests